 Mr. Miller studied at the Mannes College of Music, where he received a Bachelor of Music degree in Piano.
 He continued his studies at the University of Michigan School of Music where he received both a Master of Music degree and the Artist Diploma in Collaborative Piano under the tutelage of Martin Katz.

 In addition to his formal studies, Mr Miller has been a participant in some of the country’s most prestigious festivals and young artist apprenticeships that include The Tanglewood Institute of Music, Aspen Summer Music Festival, The Cleveland Art Song Festival, San Francisco Opera’s Merola Opera Program, Washington National Opera’s Domingo-Cafritz Young Artist Program and the Glimmerglass Festival.
 Upon completion of his apprenticeship at the Glimmerglass Festival, he was invited to serve as a vocal coach at the Glimmerglass Festival.

-FULL SEASON SUBSCRIPTION: Season passes include FOUR tickets for $100 plus a complimentary guest ticket with each subscription.
-Tickets can be used at ANY concert, in ANY combination, for maximum flexibility and enjoyment, and are on sale HERE and/or at the door approximately one hour before each concert.
+FULL SEASON SUBSCRIPTION: Season passes of five tickets can be used at this concert, so share the gift of music.
+On sale HERE and/or at the door approximately one hour before each concert.

 INDIVIDUAL TICKETS: Individual tickets are $30 each and are on sale HERE and/or at the door approximately one hour before each concert.